 That’s a great question!
 Courts do have free legal forms available.
 You can get these forms, fill them out yourself, and file them on your own.
 The problem with the free forms is that they are bare bones and can quickly become overwhelming and confusing to fill out on your own.

 Divorce isn’t always one size fits all.
 We have years of experience in divorce and have seen the many issues that can arise during the process.
 Our documents are more detailed and will help prompt you address everything necessary for your particular case.
 Here’s the question we want you to ask yourself: Is the cost for our flat rate divorce worth preventing potentially many thousands of dollars and/or years of hassle and frustration trying to fix something that was left out by mistake or an issue you didn’t think of ahead of time?

 We can save you thousands of dollars off the cost of a contested divorce, which can cost upwards of $10,000 or more if a case goes to trial.
-Our flat rate fee for an uncontested divorce without children is $750 plus filing fees.
-The flat rate cost for an uncontested divorce with children is $1,800 plus filing fees.
-NOTE: Filing fees are dependent on the county you’re filing in.
-This is the county where you reside.
+Our flat rate fee for an uncontested divorce without children is $1,500 (which includes the filing fee).
+The flat rate cost for an uncontested divorce with children is $2,500 (which includes the filing fee).
 The cost for uncontested divorces with children is higher because additional documents are required.

 If you agree with everything so far then you’re a great candidate for our divorce package.
 Here’s what to do next:

 Individuals who desire a divorce in Kansas must meet the residency requirements of the state.
 To do so, one spouse must be a Kansas resident for at least 60 days prior to the divorce filing.